-This week, John Farrell and Wade Underwood talk community wind power with Randy Caviness, an Iowa farmer and member of Green Energy Farmers.
-Working with over 180 investors in the local community, Randy helped build eight utility-scale wind turbines with community ownership, providing clean, local power to municipal and rural electric utilities in southwestern Iowa.
+In March 2013, John Farrell and Wade Underwood spoke with community wind power developer and farmer Randy Caviness about his Green Energy Farmers community wind project.
+Working with over 180 investors in the local community, Randy helped build eight utility-scale wind turbines with community ownership, providing 12.6 megawatts of clean, local power to municipal and rural electric utilities in southwestern Iowa.

 The idea began back in 2007, when Randy had an idea to build two wind turbines for the rural electric cooperative serving nearby farming communities.
 With grants from the USDA rural development program, Iowa production tax credits, and the section 1603 cash grant incentive from the 2009 Recovery Act, the two turbines were built by 2010.
 With that federal incentive slated to end by 2011, Randy and his fellow energy farmers made plans to erect six more turbines, financed by 180 local investors.
 Shares in the projects were sold to friends and neighbors in the community.
 Most of the investors live within 30 miles of the turbines they own, and the dividends, tax-credits, and economic benefits remain in the community.